PiggyAwesome/useless/README.md

-Yo mamma so fat that when she died she broke the stairway to heaven
+Yo mamma so fat when she saw a bus she said come back Twinkie